hllauca/RClimChange/README.md

 'RClimChange' package
 ========================

-This preliminary R package contains simple tools for users downloading, extracting, reading and processing Global Climate Models (GCM) from NASA's NEX-GDDP (NASA Earth Exchange Global Daily Downscaled Projections) dataset.
+This preliminary R package contains simple tools for users to download, extract, read and process Global Climate Models (GCM) from NASA's NEX-GDDP (NASA Earth Exchange Global Daily Downscaled Projections) dataset.
 See in https://cds.nccs.nasa.gov/nex-gddp/ for more information about this product.

 For any suggestion please write to Harold LLauca <hllauca@gmail.com>